 The Commercial Core land use designation is applied to stimulate Delray Beach's vitality and economic growth while simultaneously enhancing and preserving the cultural and historic downtown area.
-The City has successfully achieved this purpose through adopted form-based code techniques, which encourage adaptive-reuse, development, and redevelopment that preserves the downtown's historic moderate scale while promoting a balanced mix of uses to help the area continue to evolve into a traditional, self-sufficient downtown.

-The intensity and density for the Commercial Core land use designation is a maximum floor area ratio of 3.0 with density allowed in a range of 12 to 30 units per acre, depending upon the location.
-Higher density, up to a maximum of 100 dwelling units per acre is reserved for specific incentive programs; at this time, the City is not offering density over 30 du/ac
+The downtown's stimulation is achieved through the adopted form-based code techniques, which encourage adaptive-reuse, development, and redevelopment that preserves the downtown's historic moderate scale, while promoting a balanced mix of uses that will help the area continue to evolve into a traditional, selfsufficient downtown.
+The intensity and density for the Commercial Core land use designation is extended to a maximum floor area ratio of 3.0 and a maximum density of 100 dwelling units per acre.
+However, the specific standards in the Land Development Regulations adjust the density and intensity based on compatibility, scale, character, classification.
+Redevelopment or Neighborhood Master Plans, or workforce housing incentives.